BriarSMC/Shoot-My-Challengers/wiki/GDDGitHubWiki.md

 #### Power-ups

 SMC generates power-ups randomly.
 SMC randomly generates a power-up between 1 and 10 seconds.
+All the these can also show up in containers.

 The following list shows each power-up, the probability of SMC generating it, and its value.